Baggerboot/BaggyBot-2/README.md

 Finally, BaggyBot is able to grab random quotes from users, and store these in the database as well.

+He's meant to be used with a script (or website) that retrieves those statistics from the database and visualises them.

 TODO
 --------